slbailey/Retrovue/docs/domain/EPGGeneration.md

 ## Naming rules

-- **BroadcastChannel.id** (INTEGER PK) is the canonical channel identity for internal operations
+- **Channel.id** (INTEGER PK) is the canonical channel identity for internal operations
-- **BroadcastChannel.uuid** is the external identity we surface to logs/clients for correlation
+- **Channel.uuid** is the external identity we surface to logs/clients for correlation
 - Any earlier channels table with UUID PK is deprecated
 - EPG generation follows the same identity rules as other broadcast domain entities